 On of the by-products of all this access to ideas, knowledge and products is a rise in individuality - the expression of one's unique style and sensibility.
 Everything does not have to match, or "go" with everything else.
 Realistically, few of us will have the honor of Architectural Digest or Veranda doing a full spread about our homes, so achieving the "perfect" look or space is not a pre-requisite to having a beautiful and comfortable home that you love.

 Trends come and go.
-What lasts is comfort, quality and a sense of well being that comes from being yourself - not a reflection of the latest fad or set of design rules.
+What lasts is comfort, quality, and a sense of wellbeing that comes from being yourself - not a reflection of the latest fad or set of design rules.
 Leave the latter for those with the time and resources to adapt to the design whims of the moment.

-There's no need to impress anyone other that yourself and those with whom you live.
+There's no need to impress anyone other than yourself and those with whom you live.
 What you do want to impress upon them most is that you have created a space out of love, a space that reflects who you really are as an individual and as a family unit, where everyone is comfortable being themselves rather than a cardboard copy of someone else's life and style.

 Sarah & Bendrix

 Of course, there are a few principles, like scale, balance and harmony, that you should be aware of in order to achieve a cohesive and eye pleasing room - but they are only principles that guide you as opposed to dictums that enslave you too often impossible standards for the "regular" family.